mvansh018-rgb/data-analyst-portfolio/AxonLabels-Manufacturing-Analytics/README.md

 ## 🔄 Project Workflow
 - Analyzed business requirements related to production and quality metrics
 - Designed dashboards using Excel and Tableau
+- Performed data analysis using SQL to extract insights
 - Visualized production, rejection, and efficiency metrics
 - Derived insights to identify inefficiencies and improvement areas